-Our U.S. operations have revenue, expenses, assets and liabilities denominated in U.S. dollars.
-This means that currency exchange rates can affect our income statement, balance sheet and statement of cash flow.
+AutoCanada's U.S. operations have revenue, expenses, assets and liabilities denominated in U.S. dollars.
+This means that currency exchange rates can affect the Company's income statement, balance sheet and statement of cash flow.

 Translation into Canadian Dollars